lizzard85/Dataness/Docs/DaneTemplates.md

 </entity>
 ```

+Attributes:
+- `name` **\*Required\*** The name of the entity

 An entity is what we map to a table in the database, so in this case, our "User" entity will be mapped to our Users table when we generate the code.
 The name property is used to name alle the different generated classes, so here our generated classes will be called UserItem, UserService and so on.

 ## DB